-The lecture series, sponsored by Osler, Hoskin & Harcourt LLP and directed by Professor Paul B. Miller, brings internationally recognized business law scholars to Queen’s.
+The lecture series, sponsored by Osler, Hoskin & Harcourt LLP, brings internationally recognized business law scholars to Queen’s.
 The Distinguished Lecturers deliver papers of the highest scholarly calibre to engage students, faculty and alumni in discussions on contemporary business law topics.

 September 14, 2012 – 1:00 P.M.,Macdonald Hall, Rm 211